The company we keep says everything.

 "SRNL provides integrated modern and practical solutions to complex environmental cleanup and long-term surveillance and maintenance problems.
 Our Laboratory’s advanced engineering efforts deploy practical science-based tools to address the nation’s most challenging problems.
 In short, We put science to work!”

 DEC protects the land, water, and air resources in New York.
-Whether it is addressing climate change effects, promoting responsible waste management, monitoring air quality, overseeing contaminated site clean-ups, or oil and gas mining monitoring, DEC is there to safeguard the environment.
+Whether it is addressing environmental challenges, promoting responsible waste management, monitoring air quality, overseeing contaminated site clean-ups, or oil and gas mining monitoring, DEC is there to safeguard the environment.

 The U.S. Department of Energy’s (DOE) Office of Environmental Management (EM) mission is to address the nation’s Cold War environmental legacy resulting from decades of nuclear weapons production and government-sponsored nuclear energy research.
 This legacy includes some of the world’s most dangerous radioactive sites with large amounts of radioactive wastes, spent nuclear fuel (SNF), excess plutonium and uranium, thousands of contaminated facilities, and contaminated soil and groundwater.